Environmental impact of aviation: Per passenger

 As it accounts for a large share of their costs, 28% by 2007, airlines have a strong incentive to lower their fuel consumption, reducing their environmental footprint.

 Jet airliners have become 70% more fuel efficient between 1967 and 2007.

 Jetliner fuel efficiency improves continuously, 40% of the improvement come from engines and 30% from airframes.

 Efficiency gains were larger early in the jet age than later, with a 55–67% gain from 1960 to 1980 and a 20–26% gain from 1980 to 2000.

 The average fuel burn of new aircraft fell 45% from 1968 to 2014, a compounded annual reduction of 1.3% with variable reduction rate.

 By 2018, CO_{2} emissions per revenue ton-kilometer (RTK) were more than halved compared to 1990, at 47%.

 The aviation energy intensity went from 21.2 to 12.3 MJ/RTK between 2000 and 2019, a % reduction.

 In 2018, CO_{2} emissions totalled 747 million tonnes for passenger transport, for 8.5 trillion revenue passenger kilometres (RPK), giving an average of 88 gram CO_{2} per RPK.

-The UK's Department for BEIS calculate a long-haul flight release 102g of CO_{2} per passenger kilometre, and 254g of CO_{2} equivalent, including non-CO2 greenhouse gas emissions, water vapor etc; for a domestic flight in Britain.
+The UK's Department for BEIS calculate a long-haul flight release 102 g of CO_{2} per passenger kilometre, and 254 g of CO_{2} equivalent, including non-CO2 greenhouse gas emissions, water vapor etc.; for a domestic flight in Britain.

 The ICAO targets a 2% efficiency improvement per year between 2013 and 2050, while the IATA targets 1.5% for 2009–2020 and to cut net CO_{2} emissions in half by 2050 relative to 2005.

 Evolution

 In 1999, the IPCC estimated aviation's radiative forcing may represent 190 mW/m2 or 5% of the total man-made radiative forcing in 2050, with the uncertainty ranging from 100 to 500 mW/m2.
 If other industries achieve significant reductions in greenhouse gas emissions over time, aviation's share, as a proportion of the remaining emissions, could rise.

 Alice Bows-Larkin estimated that the annual global CO_{2} emissions budget would be entirely consumed by aviation emissions to keep the climate change temperature increase below 2 °C by mid-century.
 Given that growth projections indicate that aviation will generate 15% of global CO_{2} emissions, even with the most advanced technology forecast, she estimated that to hold the risks of dangerous climate change to under 50% by 2050 would exceed the entire carbon budget in conventional scenarios.

 In 2013, the National Center for Atmospheric Science at the University of Reading forecast that increasing CO_{2} levels will result in a significant increase in in-flight turbulence experienced by transatlantic airline flights by the middle of the 21st century.
+This prediction is supported by data showing that incidents of severe turbulence increased by 55% between 1979 and 2020, attributed to changes in wind velocity at high altitudes.

 Aviation CO_{2} emissions grow despite efficiency innovations to aircraft, powerplants and flight operations.